Teclead/AEM-Generator/README.md

 ];
 ```

 The `onChange` property is optional and can be used to execute a function after a TouchUI field has changed.
 This property uses a function where return a void.
 The `targetElement` is an HTMLElement or an array of HTMLElements which can be used to manipulate the DOM.
-To get this to work, you need to setup the field `targetClassName` and if you want to use a custom class name, you have to set the property `className` in the target field.
+To get this to work, you need to setup the field `onChangeTarget` and if you want to use a custom class name, you have to set the property `className` in the target field.

 ```typescript
 const fields: TouchUIDialogFieldOptions[] = [